hexalang/Hexa/docs/reference.md

 ### Type Matching

-The captured variable is introduced in the narrowest possible scope, no extra `let` and no chance to use the wrong cast later.
+The captured variable is introduced in the narrowest possible scope.
+There's no extra `let` (you do not have to write `case let` or `case T(let v)`), and no chance to use the wrong cast later.

 Compile-time for known types (plays well with generics), runtime for `Any`.